-Wouldn’t it be great to be able to stand in front of an audience and feel calm?
-Actually, no!
+Wouldn’t it be great to be able to stand in front of an audience and feel calm and relaxed?
+Actually, that should not be your aim!
 While it might be nice to feel calm, the reality is that you generally perform better when you are a bit nervous.

 Imagine you are an Olympic athlete turning up to the start of a race.
 Do you think that you will feel calm?
 Of course not.
 You will be very nervous and rightly so.
 Once more those nerves will serve you well as they mean your body is producing adrenalin that will make you run faster.

 When it comes to public speaking something similar applies.
 If you are calm the chances are that you will come across as laid back but not particularly effective or dynamic.
 However, with presenting, being very nervous doesn’t serve you well either.
 When you start to show visible signs of fear such as shaking, sweating, or going red, you become focused on what is happening to you rather than what you are saying, to the detriment of your performance.

 You want to hit that sweet spot, where a bit of nervousness gives you optimal performance.
 Remember that those nerves are a sign that your body is preparing to perform.
 You want enough adrenalin to enhance your performance but not so much that it starts to undermine it.
 The Yerkes-Dobson Law explains this relationship between stress and performance and the corresponding 'inverted U' graph - where performance increases with nerves before sharply decreasing.

 The good news is that you don’t need to eliminate your fear.
 People who are very nervous of public speaking (say a 9/10 or a 10/10 on the chart above) only need to reduce their fear levels to 5/10 or 6/10 to see a big improvement in their performance.
 And it is quite common for this to happen quickly when they start to work on their presentation skills.